schuler-robotics/detectword_pico/README.md

 Conclusions
 -----------
-While machine learning provides powerful tools for speech detection, this project attempts to show simplier techniques exist, specifically for word detection on low cost microcontrollers.
+While machine learning provides powerful tools for speech detection, this project attempts to show simpler techniques exist, specifically for word detection on low cost microcontrollers.
 The techniques employed by Detectword_pico provide a reasonably good solution for a voice controlled lamp.

 The Go language (ref-go), and Tinygo compiler (ref-tinygo) are capable and easy to learn tools for embedded systems development.
 Detectword_pico is written with standard Go libraries, with the exception of the fast and efficient DFT implementation from the go-fft package (ref-go-fft).